Interpreting the 95 GeV di-photon and di-tau Excesses in the Georgi-Machacek Model: Introduction

-In this work, we focus on the unified interpretation of $\gamma\gamma$ and $\tau\tau$ resonance signals within the GM model.
-This work is organised as follows.
+In this work, the newly proposed positive-definiteness vacuum stability conditions based on the one-loop RG-improved effective potential expand the viable parameter space beyond that allowed by traditional bounded-from-below requirements.
+This enables a unified interpretation of both excesses within a single $CP$-even Higgs-boson scenario, and we therefore focus on the unified interpretation of $\gamma\gamma$ and $\tau\tau$ resonance signals within the GM model.

+This work is organized as follows.
 In Sec.~\ref{sec-2}, we provide a brief review of the GM model.
-A short discussion about the di-photon and di-tau excess signals at a mass of 95 GeV is presented in Sec.~\ref{sec-3}.
-Theoretical and experimental constraints relevant to realistic research within the GM model are detailed in Sec.~\ref{sec-4}.
+A short discussion of the di-photon and di-tau excess signals around 95~GeV is presented in Sec.~\ref{sec-3}.
+Theoretical and experimental constraints relevant to realistic studies within the GM model are detailed in Sec.~\ref{sec-4}.
 Numerical results are displayed in Sec.~\ref{sec-5}.
-Finally, we present our conclusions in Sec.~\ref{sec-6}.
+Finally, we present our conclusions in Sec.~\ref{sec:sum}.